tatey/translink/README.md

 South-East Queensland.
 Their website has an abundance of data with no easy way for a developer to query it.

 Translink (Program) scrapes bus routes, trips, stops and times into a relational database.
+The schema is a subset of the [General Transit Feed Specification](https://developers.google.com/transit/gtfs/reference).
 Data is sourced from the [Translink website](http://translink.com.au/).You should be aware their data is protected by [copyright](http://translink.com.au/site-information/legal/copyright).